+413 658 7907

 • By Mike Anderson

-• In Blog, Motivation, Running
+• In Motivation, Running

 We often think of motivation as a quality that people either have or they don’t.
 You’re either a motivated person, or you’re not.
 “Oh, you run?”
 I’m sometimes asked.
 “That’s amazing.
 I’m just not that motivated.”
 Runners know better.
 (So